Parsippany NJ Stalking Lawyer

-Do not let a Stalking charge ruin your life.
 Sometimes, relationships end badly.
 Everyone understands this.
 It is not uncommon for things to quickly spiral out of control when a relationship dissolves.
 Words can be spoken and accusations can be made.
+Do not let a Stalking charge ruin your life.
 A Stalking conviction carries severe penalties, including prison time.
 Even an accusation of Stalking can haunt a person for the rest of their life.
+Fortunately, you have the right to defend yourself against criminal charges for stalking and an associated restraining order if one has been filed against you.

-The Tormey Law Firm is an experienced criminal defense team that represents clients charged with Stalking and domestic violence-related offenses throughout New Jersey, including in Denville, East Hanover, and Morristown.
+The Tormey Law Firm is an experienced criminal defense team that represents clients charged with Stalking and domestic violence-related offenses, as well as restraining orders throughout Morris County and New Jersey, including in Denville, East Hanover, Jefferson Township, Dover, and Morristown.
 In fact, one of our attorneys is a former domestic violence prosecutor for Morris County who used to prosecute stalking cases for the state.
 Now, she will use that expertise and experience to defend you against these same charges.
+If you are facing stalking charges and/or a restraining order in Morris County, contact our Morristown offices anytime at (908) 336-5008 or use our online contact form to receive a cost-free consultation.

 Stalking in New Jersey is a criminal charge governed under N.J.S.A. § 2C:12-10.
 As set forth by the statute, Stalking is a felony crime that may be charged if a person engages in a course of conduct in which he repeatedly maintains a visual or physical proximity to a person or repeatedly conveys verbal or written threats.
 As defined by the statute, “repeatedly” means on two or more occasions.